Last Updated on May 28, 2023 by Ellen

 Getting to Lefkada Island

-It was approximately another $50 to get to our next city from Lefkada.
+It was another $50 to get to our next stop after Lefkada.
 So for our travel plan, it cost us about $100 to get to, and get off of, Lefkada Island.